alexandremyara/alexandremyara.github.io/content/posts/vae_blog_en.md

 The paper states that high capacity produces less regularization during training.
 Then, latent representations become more complex and do not produce independent latent channels.
 However, with a smaller capacity, we enforce higher regularization, which then produces independent latent channels.

-To balance the benefits of disentanglement with good reconstruction quality, Burgess et al. introduced a new training method for $\beta$-VAE.
+To balance the benefits of disentanglement with good reconstruction quality, Higgins et al. introduced a new training method for $\beta$-VAE.
 Since it is possible to control the capacity with the **KL** divergence, we apply high regularization in the first iterations, encouraging disentanglement in the early stages of training.
 Then we increase the capacity to capture details through the reconstruction loss.

 This leads to a new version of the loss function: